FreaktheBear/TelescopeGOTO/README.md

  # u-blox AG, u-blox 7 [linux module: cdc_acm]
  etc
  ```
- 3. Raspberry Pi Pico; I used the first generation Pi Pico, and probably the second generation will also work but this hasn't been tested.
+ 3. **Raspberry Pi Pico**; I use the first generation Pi Pico, and probably the second generation will also work but this hasn't been tested.
 Personally I have setup VSCODE on my Ubuntu 24.04.2 LTS system, with the MicroPico extension from Paul Ober.
 In this way development is much easier with the Github integration.
 Of course you can use Thonny IDE if you prefer that.
 A remark with regards to the VSCODE option, I wasn't able to use special characters within the VSCODE editor.
 Initially I wanted to use the Meade LX-200 telescope protocol but changed to the NexStar protocol which doesn't use special characters.
- 4. Stepper motors; Any regular NEMA-17 stepper motors will do.
+ 4. **Stepper motors**; Any regular NEMA-17 stepper motors will do.
+ 5. **Pulleys**; The NEMA-17 stepper motors have 16 teeth pulleys.
+I purchased 80 teeth Uxcell pulleys and timing belts from Amazon.
+A full revolution is based on **_200(full rotation 1.8 degrees) * 8microsteps * 5gearratio = 8000 steps_**
- 5. A4988 stepper motor drivers; Make sure you set the correct current limit.
+ 6. **A4988 stepper motor drivers**; Make sure you set the correct current limit.
 There are several sites which address this topic.
- 6. SSD1306 OLED I2C 128x64 Display; I used the Soft I2C protocol which gave me the best results.
+ 7. SSD1306 OLED I2C 128x64 Display; I used the Soft I2C protocol which gave me the best results.
- 7. Arduino Compatible X and Y Axis Joystick Module; I have added a joystick to be able to manually move the telescope to fine-tune positioning.
+ 8. **Arduino Compatible X and Y Axis Joystick Module**; I have added a joystick to be able to manually move the telescope to fine-tune positioning.
 If I have a fully working telescope control I might create a menu and star database so that the telescope can be used without Stellarium interaction.
 Menu control will have to be done then via the joystick.
- 8. MPU6050 tilt sensor; The MPU6050 tilt sensor is used for one of the alignment steps by showing the local latitude offset.
+ 9. **MPU6050 tilt sensor**; The MPU6050 tilt sensor is used for one of the alignment steps by showing the local latitude offset.
 First the telescope tripod has to be levelled correctly (I use an iPhone app) and facing true North or South (also using my iPhone for this).

  ## Usage of the combined setup